equinor/seis-ee/docs/earthworm_service.md

 WantedBy=multi-user.target
 ```

-If earthworm needs to be started or stopped, it can  be achived whith these commands __as root__
+If earthworm needs to be started or stopped, that can be achived with these commands __as root__

 ```bash
 systemctl start earthworm